-They simply offer the services or they offer the place and then if people want to go they go.
+They offer the services, or they offer the place and then if people want to go, they go.

 There also isn’t a belief, and for me, I believe the same:

-If you’ve read any of the testimonials on my website, you’ll often see people say things like I give them tools.
+If you’ve read any of the testimonials on my website, you’ll often see people say things like I teach them tools or techniques.

 I don’t provide answers.

-I provide perspective and I provide tools for you to find your own answers.
+I provide perspective, and I provide techniques for you to find your own answers.

 I definitely am NOT the holder of anyone’s answers.

-That is very important and I realize that my own belief system in this is very much influenced having lived in Asia for so many years.
+That is very important, and I realise that my own belief system in this is very much influenced, having lived in Asia for so many years.

 that there’s a high level of incivility.

-People don’t actually realize that they’re perhaps following a trend that is not normal.
+People don’t actually realise that they’re perhaps following a trend that is not normal.

 It’s normal within this particular culture, but there are very different approaches in other places.

-For the narcissist there is the perception of “I’m The King Of The World”
+For the narcissist and sociopath, there is the perception of “I’m The King Of The World.”

 Didn’t know what empathy actually felt like within them-self.

-This confused me, I guess for me, I have a very high level of empathy and I connect very easily to people on an emotion level.
+This confused me.
+I have a very high level of empathy, and I connect very easily to people on an emotional level.

-realizing that there are people that are simply wired differently.
+realising that there are people that are wired differently, i.e. (with no empathy)

 It’s not necessarily a matter of being right or wrong or good or bad or any of that.

-The carers of the world very often pair with a narcissistic partner without realizing.
+The carers of the world very often pair with a narcissistic partner without realising.

 There are definitely instances of men pairing with narcissistic partners as well.

-So yes, um, there are definitely narcissistic women in the world as well.
+So yes, there are definitely narcissistic women in the world as well.

-I’m not naive about this, in any stretch of the imagination.
+I’m not naive about this by any stretch of the imagination.

 able to Embody it.